EESSI/docs/docs/using_eessi/setting_up_environment.md

 source /cvmfs/pilot.eessi-hpc.org/latest/init/bash
 ```

+!!! warning
+    The EESSI pilot software stack is **NOT READY FOR PRODUCTION!**

+    Do not use it for production work, and be careful when testing it on production systems!

 This may take a while as data is downloaded from a Stratum 1 server which is
 part of the CernVM-FS infrastructure to distribute files.
 You should see the
 following output: